Vdovenkov-Sergei/CIMO/README.md

 - Useful commands: `poetry check`, `poetry run`, `poetry env info`, `poetry shell`, `poetry add [--dev]`;

 Click [here](https://python-poetry.org/docs/) for more information about **poetry**

+## Creating migrations

+To create a new migration, follow these steps:

+- Run the command `alembic revision --autogenerate -m "<message>"` with some *message*.
+After that, new file is created in the folder **_migrations/versions_**.
+- To apply all current migrations, run the command `alembic upgrade head`.
+- To roll back the migration, run the command `alembic downgrade -1`